ryanflorence/ember-tools/README.md

 - Models will always be singular.
 - Sub-directories will be created for you if they don't exist.
-- Files will be overwritten **without warning**.
+- Files will be overwritten **without warning** (for now, anyway).

-## `ember-precompile --directory [dir] --file [file]`

-Precompiles templates found in `dir` into `file`.

-_Examples_

-`ember-precompile --directory app/templates --file app/templates.js`
-`ember-precompile -d app/templates -f app/templates.js`

 ## Roadmap

-- clean up cli
-  - consolidate all commands into `ember`
-  - make help and usage information accurate and valuable
-- create CONTRIBUTING file
-- moar tests
+- some refactoring and unit tests (its pretty much a bunch of integration tests right now)
 - travis-ci
+- baked in testing and generated tests
+- support for custom application namespace (instead of just `App`)
 - warn before overwriting a file
-- baked in testing
-- generated tests
-- support for custom application namespace (instead of just `App`)
+- build application.js to optional path
 - emblem.js templates
-- coffeescript generators
-- AMD generators/build (maybe)
+- AMD generators/build
-- coffeescript + AMD generators! (maybe-er)
-- ES6 module generators/build EVEN THOUGH E'RBODY UP IN THEIR GRILL (maybeist)
+- ES6 module generators/build

 ## License and Copyright